WhisperGraph

 - Email posture — the full SPF authorization tree, DMARC report targets, DKIM signing vendors, and DNSSEC algorithms, zone by zone.

 LISTED_IN, with each listed node carrying one blocking-aware reconciled verdict (verdictScore/verdictLevel/verdictBlocking) plus flags likeisC2,isPhishing, andisTor.
 Named actors link to the MITRE ATT&CK techniques they use; Tor relays and TLS fingerprints round out the layer.
-Details in Threat Feeds & Categories. - The physical internet — facilities, internet exchanges, submarine cables and their landings, CDN PoPs, cloud regions, and DNS root instances.
+Details in Threat Feeds & Categories. - The physical internet — facilities, internet exchanges, submarine cables and their landings, and CDN PoPs.
+Cloud regions and DNS root instances sit here too, but both are thin; read What the graph does not hold below before you build on either.

-The physical internet and the 10.85-billion-edge web link graph are layers DNS-only tools don't have at all.
+The physical internet and the 10.9B-edge web link graph are layers DNS-only tools don't have at all.

 Scale